raysarebest/bibletagapi/README.rst

 License
 --------

-BibleTag-API was created by and is licensed under an `MIT-style License <License.md>`_.
+BibleTag-API was created by Daniel Whitenack, Michael Hulet, Josh Oppenheim, Benjamin Bledsoe, and anthonyt2345 and is licensed under an `MIT-style License <License.md>`_.